vsulako/AFFBWheel/readme.md

 #### Option #5: external I2C ADC ADS7828

 Another I2C ADC.
 12bit, 8 channel, fast enough, cheap enough, has external voltage reference.
-Almost perfect, in my opinion.
 TSSOP-16 package is tiny, but with some effort it can be soldered by hand on breakout board.

 ![ADS7828](images/ads7828.jpg)